Canon 6D Mark II vs Sony A9

 Review summary: Canon 6D Mark II vs Sony A9

-Advantages of the Canon EOS 6D Mark II:
+Arguments in favor of the Canon EOS 6D Mark II:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.